FRO5401/PowerUp2018/README.md

 ## Autnomous Files

-ALL MAIN AUTNOMOUS FILES USE GAMEDATA.
+ALL MAIN AUTNOMOUS FILES USE GAMEDATA (those that will have many commands).
 Game Data is layout on the field of which side of the two Alliance switches and the scale is which color, either red or blue.
 Different combinations of 3 characters using "L" and "R" (Left and Right) are given.
 For example, if the combination is "LRL", when looking down at the field from the Driver Station, the side of the switches and scale that will be your color are left, right, then left.
 If your alliance is blue, the left side of *your Switch* will be blue, the right side of the *Scale* will be blue, and the left side of the *opposite Switch* will be blue (LRL).
 Game Data is received upon the match's start, after the "3...2...1...Go!"
 This is represented through  "String gameData = DriverStation.getInstance().getGameSpecificMessage();", where the Game Data is received.
 Most autonomous files will have Game Data input, and require Game Data.
 All Main Auto files are command groups that run a list of commands.
-ALL AUTO FILES will have a "Catch/Try" for when the Game Data is empty, and tell the robot just to drive forward to the baseline.
+ALL MAIN AUTO FILES will have a "Catch/Try" for when the Game Data is empty, and tell the robot just to drive forward to the baseline.

 ### AutoDrive.java